enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Minor improvements
 ------------------

-* Improved organizing of assets, services, and other development resources
+* Improved organizing of assets, services, and other development resources - see  :ref:`project_structure`.
-* Navigate using the content preview panel - content selection will update automatically.
 * XSLT Transformations support in toolbox import utility (Apply transformation to import XML on a per-node basis)
 * New input type - AttachmentUploader - Add attachments directly from a form :ref:`input_types`
 * New "abstract" property for media:document content types (Enabling presentation/indexing of a document abstract)